kyma-project/test-infra/docs/prow/create-component-jobs.md

-# Migration Guide
+# Create Component Jobs

 This document describes the procedure for defining standard ProwJobs for `kyma` components.
-Its purpose is to provide steps required to prepare a component for the migration from the internal CI to Prow.
+Its purpose is to provide steps required to prepare your component for the Prow CI pipeline.

 > **NOTE:** Use the buildpack for Go or Node.js applications provided in the `test-infra` repository.
 It is the standard mechanism for defining ProwJobs.

-## Migration plan

-In the first phase of the migration, jobs for components are duplicated.
-It means that there is one job for the internal CI and the other for Prow.
-That is a temporary state until the Prow server is production-ready and jobs for the internal CI can be disabled.

-That is why, when you configure a job for your component, make sure that:
+When you configure a job for your component, make sure that:

-- Your ProwJob is configured to push Docker images to a different directory than the one used by the internal CI.
+- Your ProwJob is configured to push Docker images to a proper directory.
 To set it, add a `preset-docker-push-repository` Preset to your ProwJob definition.
-- Your ProwJob does not send events to GitHub.
-To configure it, set the **skip_report** parameter to `true`.
+- Your ProwJob sends events to GitHub.
+To configure it, set the **skip_report** parameter to `false`.

 ## Steps

-Follow the steps to prepare your component for the migration.
+Follow the steps to prepare your component for the CI pipeline.

 ### Create a presubmit job